Hiking in Park City

 The old rail bridge over the road // image credit: stateparks.utah.gov

-Additional historical markers expound on the history of the trail, tracing the routes of early Mormon settlers and even the ill-fated Donner Party.
+Additional historical markers expound on the trail’s history, tracing the routes of early Mormon settlers and even the ill-fated Donner Party.
 Hiking the trail is a true walk through Park City’s history, and you’ll step away from your time enriched with local facts.

 Union Pacific Rail Trail on AllTrails.com »

-Best Hike for a Panoramic View: Silver Lake Trail
+7. Silver Lake Trail: Best Hike for a Panoramic View

 Silver Lake Trail in Deer Valley